 Paying too much money upfront

-Dealers advertise low monthly car-lease payments on new autos, but consumers are usually asked to pay several thousand dollars at the start of the term to get the rock-bottom payments, says Reed.
+Car dealers advertise low monthly lease payments on new autos, but consumers usually are asked to pay several thousand dollars at the beginning of the term to get the low payments, says Reed.

 That money is generally used to pay a portion of the car lease in advance.
 "But prepaying is a problem if the car is wrecked or stolen in the first few months," says Reed.

-If that were to happen, the insurance company would reimburse the leasing company for the value of the car, but the money the customer paid upfront would probably not be refunded, he says.
-As a result, the consumer wouldn’t have a car, even though he or she spent a lot of money for the time period.
+If that were to happen, the insurance company would reimburse the leasing company for the value of the car, but the money the customer paid upfront would likely not be refunded, he says.
+As a result, the consumer wouldn’t have a car, after having paid a lot of money upfront.

-With less money paid upfront, the monthly payment would be higher.
-But consumers could take the "prepayment" cash and put it in an interest-bearing account instead.
+If you pay less in advance, your monthly payment would be higher.
+But you could take the "prepayment" cash and put it in an interest-bearing account instead.

-A lessee could then use the money to help make the monthly lease payments, says Reed.
-But should something happen to the vehicle before the end of the term, he or she wouldn't have to worry about the extra money being in the leasing company's possession.
+You could use that money to help make the monthly lease payments, says Reed.
+And if something happens to the vehicle before the end of the term, at least the leasing company wouldn’t have a big chunk of your money.